Volue-Public/energy-smp-docs/docs/mesh/concepts/modelling/general.md

 * ID
 * name
 * description
-* value type, e.g.: double attribute or time series attribute
+* value type, e.g. double attribute or time series attribute
 * minimum and maximum cardinality, useful for definitions of an array type (e.g. array of boolean), for singular definitions they are always set to 1